-Your JD should be simple enough for everyone to understand and avoid any confusion.
-Keep in mind that you do not need to overwrite anything, keep it simple and to the point.
+Your JD should be simple enough for everyone to understand and avoid any confusion and also, Keep in mind that you do not need to overwrite anything, keep it simple and to the point.

 Writing JDs is actually a quite easy and straight-forward process.
-Making a convincing Job Description is vital to helping you attract in the most qualified contenders for the job.
+Making a convincing JDs is vital to helping you attract in the most qualified contenders for the job.
 Keep it simple and to the point.

-The format and layout of any JD should be simple and accurate, it should clearly define the needs of the role.
+The format and layout of any JD should be simple and accurate and also, it should clearly define the needs of the role.
 However, the actual structure of the JD will typically vary between roles and organizations.
-A well-rounded job description will generally be structured as follows:
+A well-rounded job description template will generally be structured as follows:

 A Job Title is naturally the first thing that anyone would like to know about.
-A job title describes an employees position in the organization.
-Job titles define the job role and the responsibilities that come along with the job.
+A job title describes an employee’s position in the organization.
+Titles define the job role as well as the responsibilities that come along with the job.

 Job Summary gives us an overview of the JD.
 It is basically a shorter version of the detailed JD.
 The main of writing Job Summaries is that people get an idea about the job without actually going through the whole Job Description.

-Conclude your JD by explaining the required qualification in terms of education and experience that are required to carry out the job properly.
+Conclude your JD by explaining the required qualification in terms of education as well as experience that are required to carry out the job properly.
 Job specification and qualifications are derived from job role analysis.

 The skills required to perform the job should be mentioned in the JD as well.
 The skills that an individual possesses may have a huge impact on the efficiency of his or her job performance.

-Any employee would be curious to know about the compensation(salary and incentives) that will be received in exchange for the service provided by them.
-A piece of detailed information about the compensation is an essential part of a good JD.
+Any employee would be curious to know about the compensation(salary and incentives) that will be received in exchange for the service provided by them and also, A piece of detailed information about compensation is an essential part of a good JD.

 Why you need Job Descriptions?

-- Job descriptions help your staff duties align with your company vision.
+1. This Helps your staff duties as well as align with your company vision.

-- They help to clearly outline to applicants their role and responsibilities.
+2. They help to clearly outline to applicants their roles as well as responsibilities.

-- Job descriptions can also be used for training and development.
+4. It can also use for training and development.

-- Job Description can also be used as a mean to communicate expectations.
+6. It can also be used as a means to communicate expectations.

-- Discipline.
-You can use the Job Description to Discipline an employee who isn’t adequately carrying out his job functions.
+8. Discipline. and Also, you can use the Job Description template to Discipline an employee who isn’t adequately carrying out his job functions.

 Flexibility is the key when it comes to Job Descriptions.
-Creating generic Job Descriptions is a wise choice.
-Job Descriptions emphasize expectations and accountabilities related to the job.
-Such Job Descriptions don’t require much modification with every minor change in duties.
+Creating generic JD is a wise choice.
+It emphasizes expectations and accountabilities related to the job.